 Reduce Dependency on Food Imports

-If you operate in a cold climate like Canada, many crops may need to travel across the world.
-And it’s common for certain supposedly “fresh” foods to only get to store shelves weeks after harvest.
+If you live in a cold climate like Canada, many of the foods you eat travel across the world to your local grocery store.
+It’s even common for certain “fresh” foods to take weeks to get to store shelves weeks after harvest.

 Fresh, Locally-Grown Produce